 The Company has no commercial production at this time and, as a result, other income is typically variable from period to period.
-The change in other income was primarily due to an increase in foreign exchange gain.
+The change in other income during the nine month period was primarily due to the write-down of the \$0.425 million investment of the La Tortuga property and the \$0.16 million loss on settlement of debt related to the remaining unamortized discount on convertible notes both of which occurred in 2014.